 Emerging Technologies for Holistic Literacy in Adult Education

-Emerging Technologies for Holistic Literacy in Adult Education (ETHLAE) aims to analyse, adapt and test methods and practices to embed emerging technologies in the ALE sector and in holistic literacy programmes, especially targeting adults’ learners in vulnerable situations.
+Emerging Technologies for Holistic Literacy in Adult Education (ETHLAE) aims to analyse, adapt, and test methods and practices to embed emerging technologies in the adult education sector and in holistic literacy programmes, especially targeting adult learners in vulnerable situations.

-Emerging technologies such as AI, IoT, AR/VR, and robotics offer a wide range of potential applications within all sectors of learning and education, and society at large, shaping the way that we perceive the world around us and establishing new grounds of critical engagement.
-The inquiry into whether technology can facilitate learning and change for adult workers in vocational and adult education has been a subject of extensive examination by researchers and educators alike , but although these technologies have been mapped and explored in various projects and initiatives, there is an identified gap in the pedagogical approaches to embed them effectively in adult learning and education contexts, especially in the provision of inclusive and accessible holistic literacy and life skills programs, as hinted in the “On the Futures of Technology in Education: Emerging Trends and Policy Implications” report of the European commission.
+Emerging technologies such as AI, IoT, AR/VR, and robotics offer a wide range of potential applications across all sectors of learning and education, and society at large, shaping how we perceive the world around us and establishing new grounds for critical engagement.
+The inquiry into whether technology can facilitate learning and change for adult workers in vocational and adult education has been a subject of extensive examination by researchers and educators alike.
+Still, although these technologies have been mapped and explored in various projects and initiatives, there is an identified gap in the pedagogical approaches to embed them effectively in adult learning and education contexts, especially in the provision of inclusive and accessible holistic literacy and life skills programmes, as hinted at in the “On the Futures of Technology in Education: Emerging Trends and Policy Implications” report of the European Commission.

-In particular, the project aims at supporting ALE educators in designing and delivering holistic literacy education programme for adults’ learners in vulnerable situations, that embed these emerging technologies, when beneficial, in a meaningful and accessible way, and developing new costum approaches, with a focus on considering social, contextual, economical and personal needs of educators and learners, their potential challenges and benefits.
+In particular, the project aims at supporting ALE educators in designing and delivering a holistic literacy education programme for adult learners in vulnerable situations, that embeds these emerging technologies, when beneficial, in a meaningful and accessible way, and developing new custom approaches, with a focus on considering social, contextual, economic, and personal needs of educators and learners, their potential challenges and benefits.

 Main objectives